mikofb/python-meta-search-engine/README.md

 ### Step 04

-Run the command below, submit your request, choose the output annnd :boom: you got it!
+Run the command below, submit your request and choose the output.

 ```
 python pythonMetaSearchEngine.py